Possession (TV series): Reception

+Elizabeth Riddell of The Sydney Morning Herald said of the first episode "The script echoes the plot and production of innumerable cop series, hospital series, legal series, country town series and any big cast movie you can recall with a bit of class war thrown in."
+Maria McNamara of The Age writes "Initially Possession offers more action than the typical soap but it soon becomes preoccupied with relationships and general 'angst'."
+She added "If more Care is taken Possession has potential.
+It has some likable characters and enough mystery to keep it afloat."

 In 2020, Fiona Byrne of the Herald Sun included Possession in her feature about "long forgotten Australian TV dramas that made viewers switch off."
 Summing up the show, Byrne stated: "In 1985 Channel 9 launched Possession, a soap about rich, conniving, scheming women, toy boys, love children, infidelity, plastic surgery, fights over inheritance, a secret agent and an assassination.
 It was promoted as a super soap, although its stars felt they were part of a high quality drama.
 The audience found it confusing and switched off.
 Highly-hyped it eventually limped to the end of its first and only season."